 All those arriving in Malaysia should have a passport valid for at least six months and a valid return ticket and proof of funds to sustain themselves while in the country.

 Tourist and business visas for Malaysia

 There are three different types of entry visas for Malaysia, namely single-entry, multiple-entry and transit.
-Nationals of some countries are able to apply for a visa on arrival, but generally, visas should be applied for before departure at a relevant Malaysian embassy or consulate.
+Nationals of some countries are able to apply for a visa on arrival, but visas should generally be applied for before departure at a relevant Malaysian embassy or consulate.

 Upon entry into Malaysia, tourists will have their passport stamped with a social visit pass, the validity of which depends on a person's nationality.
 While holding the social visit pass individuals are permitted to conduct a range of activities related to tourism and business.
 These are listed by the authorities.
 However, they will not be allowed to take up employment in Malaysia.

 Malaysia My Second Home Programme

 As part of the programme, applicants will get a ten-year visit pass and multiple-entry visa, which is renewable every ten years.
 Unless specific approval is sought, expats are not allowed to be employed in Malaysia under this programme.

 Permanent residency in Malaysia